Titus-Kahugi/test-folder/README.md

 # test-folder
-This is a test folder to show the use of git flow
+This is a test folder to show the use of git flow.